leigh123linux/cinnamon-screensaver/README.md

 - security testing... try to break it
 - more compatible authentication? - fine for mint, but python3-pam doesn't exist in arch, for instance.

+#### logind vs consolekit
-- logind vs consolekit... what what what?  what exactly is required here?  we want to lock the desktop prior to suspend/hibernate?
+- what what what?  what exactly is required here?  we want to lock the desktop prior to suspend/hibernate?
 Unlock/deactivate when coming back from mdm as an already-logged-in-session?  what else??
   I look at d-feet, I see CK *and* logind running, do we need a gsettings key?
 Shouldn't there be something that can tell us what to be using if both exist?